 It Can Help Your Credit Score

-The best way to show potential lenders that they can safely offer you a loan is to have a good track record paying off loans in the past.
+The best way to show potential lenders that they can safely offer you an installment loan is to have a good track record paying off loans in the past.
 You may not know everything that comprises your credit score, but being able to pay off your debt early shows banks they’re in good hands.

 You should keep in mind that this is just one of many ways to improve your credit score and that even if you pay your loan off later it may not impact your credit score.